How to Find a Lost Pet

 1. USE SOCIAL MEDIA - With today's technology, you can spread the word of your missing pet quickly.
 Post on your social media pages and ask your friends to share.
 Post on the several missing pet Facebook groups.
 Search Facebook to find these groups in your area.
 Search Facebook for dog control, humane societies and rescues.
 They often will post found pets.

-A few Facebook missing pet groups are below (be sure to search for others):
+A few Facebook missing pet groups & websites are below (be sure to search for others):

 Allegany County Missing Pets